May 23, 2019

-Many leaders understand that they need empathy to gain trust and that trust is needed to maximize a high-performance team.
-In addition, empathy comes naturally to many of us, and that’s not a bad thing, but is a tool to use with caution.
+Many leaders understand they need empathy to gain trust, and trust is needed to maximize a high-performance team.
+In addition, empathy comes naturally to many of us, and that’s not a bad thing.
+However, it is a tool to use with caution.

 Overuse of empathy by leaders means they may too easily take on the problems of others, making themselves the responsible party or the “owner” of others’ problems.
 Not only can this can be exhausting, it compromises employees’ development, and can lead to difficulties with appropriate boundaries in the workplace, overcommitment and being taken advantage of.
 Being empathetically reactive can endanger trust you are trying to build.

 Sometimes, having empathy as a default behavior means that a leader fails to set appropriate expectations and hold others accountable.
 If we over-identify with others’ problems or are seen as making decisions based only on compassion for our team without holding ourselves accountable for the outcomes of this behavior, we may ultimately fail to meet business objectives.
 Empathy must be balanced with other leadership characteristics.

 In addition to these difficulties, over-reliance on empathy as a leader is a particular pitfall for women leaders.
 The idea of a “gender penalty” has been described in relationship to women and the pay differential in many workplaces, with anger and likeability and thought to contribute to challenges faced by women at the highest levels of leadership in our society.